 Jen was awarded her PhD in 2012, and her research focussed on understanding and investigating the cause of postmenopausal hot flushes.
 This research has been presented at the International Menopause Society (IMS) World Congress 2011 where Jen was awarded the Robert Greenblatt Prize in Basic Science.
 She was awarded this prize again in 2017 for further research examining the mechanism of hot flushes.
 Jen have written a number of peer review papers, book chapters and guidelines related to the menopause.

 In addition to her clinical role, Jen continues to be actively involved in clinical trials related to the management of menopausal symptoms.

 MBChB PhD MRCOG

-I graduated from the University of Glasgow in 2003, and trained in Obstetrics and Gynaecology mostly in Glasgow, but have also spent a year training in North Wales.
+Jen graduated from the University of Glasgow in 2003, and trained in Obstetrics and Gynaecology mostly in Glasgow, but has also spent a year training in North Wales.

-I began my menopause training in a tertiary referral menopause clinic in 2009 while completing my PhD, and have had my own specialist menopause clinic since appointment to Consultant in 2017.
+She began her menopause training in a tertiary referral menopause clinic in 2009 while completing her PhD and have had her own specialist menopause clinic since appointment to Consultant in 2017.

 Jen is particularly interested in the management of women with premature ovarian insufficiency (POI) and menopause after cancer.